Sitecore/jss/docs/data/routes/docs/techniques/mvc-integration/javascript-rendering/en.md

 ### `placeholders`

-This property is an object containing the [layout service](/docs/fundamentals/services/layout-service) data for any placeholders set on the rendering item's `Layout Service Placeholders` field.
-The format of the `placeholders` object will match the format found in [route data for a JSS app](/docs/fundamentals/services/layout-service).
+This property is an object containing the [layout service](/docs/fundamentals/services/layout/sitecore-layout-service) data for any placeholders set on the rendering item's `Layout Service Placeholders` field.
+The format of the `placeholders` object will match the format found in the route data for a JSS app.
 You can use this to expose placeholders from within your JS rendering - for example, to embed Sitecore MVC or XSLT renderings _inside your JS rendering_.

 ### `context`